NatronGitHub/Natron/README.md

   - User-defined python callbacks to respond to particular checkpoints of the internals of the software (change of a parameter, before rendering a frame, etc…)
   - Integration of Pyside to the GUI so that the interface is extensible with new menus and windows

 - Multi-channel compositing: Natron is able to manipulate multi-layered EXR files thanks to OpenImageIO.
-This is deeply integrated into the workflow and users can choose to work with any layer or channel on any node.
-New custom layers can also be created.
+Users can choose to work with any layer or channel on any node, new custom layers can also be created.

 ## Requirements